Course Recording

 (14:22)

-- Teacher, some people are naturally timid, afraid of this and that, even afraid of God.
-They want to seek God properly, follow the homework and prayer warfare, and break free from this bondage of fear.
-However, their words often reveal a wait-and-see attitude.
-What methods can be used to give such people a push?
-(Ai Wei's question)
+- Teacher, some people are naturally timid, fearful of everything, including God.
+She wants to seek God, complete her assignments, and engage in spiritual warfare to break free from this bondage of fear.
+Yet, her speech often betrays a wait-and-see attitude.
+What practical methods can we use to give her the necessary push?
+(Question from Aiwei)

 (17:31)